Budgeting for a Commercial Paint Job: Tips to Save You Money

 Cost Considerations

 - Number of coats.
-Two coats of paint provide better coverage and durability but increase costs.
+Two coats improve coverage and durability but increase labor and material costs.

 - Additional services.
-Things like power washing, priming, trim painting, or touch-ups add to the total price.
+Power washing, priming, trim work, repairs, and touch‑ups add to the total.

 Tips to Save Money

-Once you set your budget, look for ways to save:
+Once you’ve set the budget, look for smart savings:

 Get Multiple Bids From Contractors